Steppedcrown/WorldOfBits/PLAN.md

 - [x] create a new div to hold the statusPanel and controlPanel
 - [x] create a new controlPanel to display the control scheme
 - [x] allow for player to zoom on map with scroll wheel
-- [ ] when spawning cells, spawn them to cover the entire visible map
+- [x] when spawning cells, spawn them to cover the entire visible map
-- [ ] decrease neighborhood size, decrease interaction range, increase endgame token value
+- [x] decrease neighborhood size, decrease interaction range, increase endgame token value
+- [ ] only despawn and cells if they are off the map on the moveend event